mikependon/RepoDB.NET/pages/operations/executequery.md

 ### Typed Result

-You can also infer the result back to any .NET CLR Type.
-Below is for `long` type.
+You can infer the result back to any .NET CLR Type.

 ```csharp
 using (var connection = new SqlConnection(connectionString))